 If you’re ready to use Easyship, create your free account.
 You’ll get instant access to our worldwide fulfillment network, plus up to 89% off shipping rates from 250+ couriers around the globe.
 You can create your free account here.

 These companies charge a fee for fulfillment services, including transportation, inventory management, warehousing, and more.

 What is the difference between a freight forwarder and 3rd party logistics provider (3PL)?

 A freight forwarder is a middleman between a freight shipping company and the client.
-They oversee transportation of inventory to and from shipping destinations, coordinate fee payments, and more.
+They oversee the transportation of inventory to and from shipping destinations, coordinate fee payments, and more.
 3PLs offer a more robust set of services, many of which revolve around final delivery to customers.
 Freight forwarders and 3PLs serve similar roles for businesses, but their area of focus and expertise is very different.

 Will I lose control of my delivery process?

 Yes, a 3PL assumes responsibility for your delivery process, among others.
 For this reason, it’s important to maintain visibility of your inventory, deliveries, and customer success by integrating your eCommerce platform with the systems of your logistics provider.